vasudevanv/builders/README.md

 codes (gromacs, lammps, ambertools, etc.).
 Scripts are provided for the following platforms:

-## CentOS (_centos7)
+## OpenSUSE (_opensuse)
-A ``workstation`` flavor of CentOS 7 with the following packages installed via yum
+A ``Tumbleweed`` flavor of OpenSUSE with the following packages installed via zypper / yast

 * gcc-c++
 * gcc-gfortran
+* cmake
+* fftw-devel
+* boost-devel
+* libbz2-devel
+* libXt-devel
+* python

+If you are on a system with MPI capabilities, you will also need
 * openmpi-devel

-* environment-modules
-* cmake
-* fftw
-* boost
-These scripts can easily be adapted to work with RHEL/Scientific Linux/Fedora systems.
+These scripts can easily be adapted to work with RHEL/Fedora/Rocky linux systems.

 ## Mac OS X el Capitan (_mac_elcapitan)
 Xcode with commandline tools and Homebrew are installed along with the